-Options to purchase 570,550 and 231,750 shares of common stock were outstanding during the three months ended July 31, 2005 and 2004, respectively, but were not included in the computation of diluted earnings per share.
-Since the exercise price of these options was greater than the average market price of the Company's common shares during the periods, their inclusion in the computation would have been antidilutive.
-Consequently, these options are excluded from the computation of earnings per share.
+The exercise price of these outstanding options was greater than the average market price of the Company's common shares during the six and three month periods ended October 31, 2005 and 2004.
+Since their inclusion in the computation of earnings per share would have been antidilutive, these options are excluded from such computation.